How to Prove a China Birth Certificate Is Unobtainable for U.S. Immigration Purposes

 USCIS asks for a “certification” from the China notary that the certificate is unobtainable.
 7 USCIS-PM A.4(B)(1).
 Unfortunately, Chinese law does not require notaries to issue such certifications, so the notary may not issue one.
 In that case, the applicant must submit evidence of repeated good faith attempts to obtain the NBC.
 Id.

-Further, if the refusal is because you lack a required document for the NBC application, such as evidence of the circumstances of birth from the hospital, public security bureau, sub-district office, or work unit, you need to show that you unsuccessfully attempted to get such evidence from any entity that could have it.
+Further, if the refusal is because you lack a required document for the NBC application, such as evidence of the circumstances of birth from the hospital, public security bureau, or a personnel file, you need to show that you unsuccessfully attempted to get such evidence from any entity that could have it.

 The applicant must submit proof of the attempts to obtain the NBC.
 Id.

-Further, if the refusal is because you lack a required document for the NBC application, such as evidence of the circumstances of birth from the hospital, public security bureau, sub-district office, or work unit, you need to show that you unsuccessfully attempted to get such evidence from any entity that could have it.
+Further, if the refusal is because you lack a required document for the NBC application, such as evidence of the circumstances of birth from the hospital, public security bureau, or a personnel file, you need to show that you unsuccessfully attempted to get such evidence from any entity that could have it.

 This could include, for example: